|Nutritional Guidelines (per serving)|

 Combine flour, salt, and nutmeg.
 Add eggs and mix.
 Pour milk into the dough little by little, until a smooth batter forms, slightly thinner than brownie batter.
 Let rest at least 5 minutes.

-Bring 2 quarts of water with 1/2 teaspoon salt to a boil in a heavy, 4-5 quart saucepan.
+Bring 2 quarts of water with 1/2 teaspoon salt to a boil in a heavy, 4-to-5-quart saucepan.
 Plan on boiling at least 2 batches from this recipe.

 Set a large colander (one with large holes) over the saucepan and press the dough, a few spoonfuls at a time, through the holes directly into the water.

-Boil for 5-8 minutes until the noodles are tender to the bite.
+Boil for 5 to 8 minutes until the noodles are tender to the bite.